Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Experiments

 \subsection{Data Contamination Analysis}

-Data contamination is a common problem in large language model training.
-To prevent data contamination, we think that in our encoder training and alignment tuning, the performance is not that data-dependent, as we are not telling the models to learn new knowledge, but rather the ability to recognize chemical structures and match them to language knowledge (details in App.~\ref{app: contamination}).
-And to ensure a fair comparison, we remove all the benchmark test set data indexed by entity in our training set, and use a 13-gram overlap test~\citep{brown2020gpt3} to process as well.
-To prove the effectiveness of letting LLM understand structures, we use the same corpus to train LLM without \modelname structural components to prove that the performance improvements are not affected by LLM's pretrained knowledge itself (Tab.~\ref{tab:improvement-metrics}).
+Data contamination is a common concern in LLM training.
+We argue that our encoder pretraining and alignment tuning are not highly data-dependent, as the model is trained to recognize structural patterns rather than memorize new factual knowledge (details in App.~\ref{app: contamination}).
+To ensure a fair comparison, we remove all benchmark test-set entities from our training set by entity ID and apply a 13-gram overlap filter~\citep{brown2020gpt3}.
+To isolate structural contributions from LLM pretrained knowledge, we train the same LLM backbone without \modelname's structural components on the identical corpus; the resulting gap confirms that performance gains stem from structural grounding rather than data exposure (Tab.~\ref{tab:improvement-metrics}).